momotofu/database-reporting-tool/README.md

 ## Design considerations
 All statistics are queried by a single SQL query, leaving the heavy lifting to the database (minimal python "post-processing").
-As a result some database views were created.
+Database views were necessary in order to achieve this result.

 The code was kept clean and modular by separating printing functions into their own module `table_str.py`, and by conforming to Pep8 guidelines.